Stanley Hollis: Military career

 In 1939 he enlisted in the Territorial Army, part of the British Army, in the 4th Battalion, Green Howards.
 At the outbreak of the Second World War he was mobilised and transferred to the 6th Battalion, Green Howards, and went to France as part of the British Expeditionary Force in 1940, where he served as the commanding officer's despatch rider.
 He was promoted from lance corporal to sergeant during the evacuation from Dunkirk.
 He then fought from El Alamein to Tunis as part of the British Eighth Army in the North African Campaign.
 He was made company sergeant major shortly before the invasion of Sicily in 1943, where he was wounded at the battle of Primosole Bridge.

 On D-Day, the 6th Green Howards landed on Gold Beach.
 As his company moved inland from the beaches after the initial landings, Hollis went with his company commander to investigate two German pillboxes which had been by-passed.
 He rushed the first, taking all but five of the occupants prisoner; and then dealt with the second, taking 26 prisoners.
 He next cleared a neighbouring trench.
 Later that day, he led an unsuccessful attack on an enemy position containing a field gun and multiple MG 42 machine guns.
 After withdrawing, he learned that two of his men had been left behind.
 He said to his commanding officer, Major Lofthouse, "I took them in.
 I will try to get them out."
-Details below in the citation for his VC.

 In September 1944 he was wounded in the leg and evacuated to England, where he was decorated by King George VI on 10 October 1944.